Apologies for appalling boringness but… GDPR

 - I have added a link to my contact page.

-- I communicated with all subscribers on March 28th 2018 to check that they were happy to stay on my lists.
+- I communicated with all subscribers on March 28th 2018 in response to the new EUGDPR regulations, to check that they were happy to stay on my lists.

-- I will do so again before the end of 2020 and remind people that they can unsubscribe at any time and their data will be deleted.
+- I did so again (via a blog post) on Sept 28th 2020 and reminded subscribers that they can unsubscribe at any time and their data will be deleted.

 - Individuals’ rights